 But regardless of where they work, software developers are responsible for the design and architecture of a software component as well as the rating of the technical documentation and liaising with relevant stakeholders.
 In this way, they combine the skills of a programmer, analyst, architect, and tester.
 From a project management perspective, they should also be able to structure the project and reasonable manner, understand its scope, and be able to guide other contributors.

 It’s good to think of software developers as project managers who can code while programmers are technicians.
-When comparing a programmer vs developer, a software developer should be able to code as well as a programmer does but their main job is finding ways to solve problems.
+When comparing a developer vs programmer, a software developer should be able to code as well as a programmer does but their main job is finding ways to solve problems.
 To do this, they need to figure out what those problems are and then figure out the technical framework for solving them.

 Programmers, on the other hand, are all about code.
 It is their job to take the specifications given to them by a developer and turn them into a functioning application.
 To do this they put the developer’s ideas into a language that the computer can understand and follow.